 When it comes to a formal document like a statement of purpose, there is nothing more convincing than facts and data.

-When you write your SOP, make sure you achieve the ideal balance between quality and quantity.
+When writing your SOP, ensure you achieve the ideal balance between quality and quantity.
 In addition to providing a story that catches the reader’s attention in a deep and meaningful way, you also need to present a believable story.

 Let’s say you spent your college vacations building houses for people affected by the Haiti earthquake.
 You could say: